- 2 parallel Stiles and 2 horizontal Rails combine to form the basic structure.

 - Crossers can be added to divide the door area horizontally into Sections.

-- Crosser can be located in a variety of different positions up or down the stile.
+- A Crosser can be located in a variety of different positions up or down the Stile.

 - Uprights divide the door area vertically.

-- Partial uprights go from either rail to a crosser or from crosser to crosser.
+- Partial Uprights go from either a Rail to a Crosser or from Crosser to Crosser.

-- Full or elliptical curve top available on most styles.
+- Full or elliptical curve tops are available on most styles.

-We show the basic style ‘skeleton’ and assortment different door designs that can be created using it.
+We show the basic style outline, followed by an assortment of different door designs that can be created using it.
 Again, you are not limited by the door examples we feature.
-These are simply what others have done with their imaginations.
+These are simply what others have done with their imagination.